gkannan1989/google-maps-bookmark/README.md

     <pre>$ npm start</pre>

    Note: default port is configured as "3001"

-   Please note: as we are using CRUD operation with cors domains recommending to launch the site using the below commend

-   Run -> (Window+R) key -

-   <pre>chrome.exe --user-data-dir="D:/ChromeDevSession" --disable-web-security --ignore-certificate-errors</pre>

    make sure your <a href="https://github.com/gkannan1989/google-maps-bookmark-server">google-maps-bookmark-server</a> is running, then you can now paste the URL http://localhost:3001 in the launched chrome.
 </p>